-On initial recognition, the Group may make an irrevocable election (on an instrumentby-instrument basis) to designate investments in equity instruments as at FVTOCI.
+On initial recognition, the entity may make an irrevocable election (on an instrument-by-instrument basis) to designate investments in equity instruments as at FVTOCI.
 Designation at FVTOCI is not permitted if the equity investment is held for trading or if it is contingent consideration recognised by an acquirer in a business combination.